tidymodels/tailor/tests/testthat/_snaps/tailor.md

     Message

       -- tailor ----------------------------------------------------------------------
-      A postprocessor with 2 adjustments:
+      A binary postprocessor with 2 adjustments:

       * Adjust probability threshold to 0.2.
       * Add equivocal zone of size 0.1.